olin/studentgovernment/student_government_bylaws.md

 #### Section 2.
 The Election Monitor.

-At a meeting of the Student Government before the beginning of an election process, the Student Government will hold an internal election for the position of Election Monitor.
+At a meeting of the Student Government before the beginning of an election process, the Student Government holds an internal election for the position of Election Monitor.
 The duties and responsibilities of the position are as
 follows:

-**Election Monitor.** The Election Monitor will facilitate all Student Government elections occurring in a particular election season or special election.
-The Election Monitor will create all necessary ballots and distribute candidate information as outlined in the By-Laws.
-The Election Monitor will enforce campaigning rules and guidelines defined in the By-Laws.
-The Election Monitor will count the ballots, and the results of the election are not final until the Election Monitor validates them.
+**Election Monitor.** The Election Monitor facilitates all Student Government elections occurring in a particular election season or special election.
+The Election Monitor creates all necessary ballots and distributes candidate information as outlined in the By-Laws.
+The Election Monitor enforces campaigning rules and guidelines defined in the By-Laws.
+The Election Monitor counts the ballots, and the results of the election are not final until the Election Monitor validates them.

 Any member of the Student Government who does not intend to run for office may volunteer as a candidate for the position of Election Monitor.
 The Election Monitor is ineligible to run for any Student Government position while serving as Election Monitor.
-At the beginning of the meeting, the presiding officer will solicit candidates for the position.
+At the beginning of the meeting, the presiding officer solicits candidates for the position.
 If there is only one candidate for the position, the candidate in question takes the role of Election Monitor without further debate or voting.

-In the case of multiple candidates, each candidate shall give a brief statement and will be asked by the President to leave the room.
+In the case of multiple candidates, each candidate gives a brief statement and is asked by the President to leave the room.
 The remaining members of the Student Government may deliberate and vote by excellence voting.
 The candidate with the most votes becomes Election Monitor.
-In the case of no candidates, the Dean of Student Life will perform the duties of the Election Monitor.
+In the case of no candidates, the Dean of Student Life performs the duties of the Election Monitor.

-In the case of a Special Election, where calling a meeting of the Student Government only to elect an Election Monitor would be inexpedient, the presiding officer of the Council will appoint an Election Monitor from the membership of the Student Government.
+In the case of a Special Election, where calling a meeting of the Student Government only to elect an Election Monitor would be inexpedient, the presiding officer of the Council appoints an Election Monitor from the membership of the Student Government.

 #### Section 3.
 Spring Elections.

-Elections in the spring will be held in two two-week cycles to avoid too many positions being elected at once.
-In the first week of a two week cycle, nominations will be open for at least 48 hours during which the list of accepted nominations will be available to the Student Body.
+Elections in the spring are held in two two-week cycles to avoid too many positions being elected at once.
+In the first week of a two week cycle, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
 A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
-In the second week of a two week cycle, campaigning will take place and, at the end of the week, the polls will be open for at least 24 hours.
-If there are no candidates for a position or none of the candidates for a position garner at least 50% of the vote, the position will be elected in the next scheduled election cycle. (e.g. if the candidates for a Group A position do not receive enough votes, the position will be re-run in the Group B cycle.)
-If there is no upcoming cycle, the position will be filled in a special election at the discretion of the presiding officer.
+In the second week of a two week cycle, campaigning takes place and, at the end of the week, the polls are open for at least 24 hours.
+If there are no candidates for a position or none of the candidates for a position garner at least 50% of the vote, the position is elected in the next scheduled election cycle. (e.g. if the candidates for a Group A position do not receive enough votes, the position is re-run in the Group B cycle.)
+If there is no upcoming cycle, the position is filled in a special election at the discretion of the presiding officer.

-The following positions will be elected in the first cycle:
+The following positions are elected in the first cycle:

 1. President
 2. Vice President for Communications